opencoweb/coweb/docs/tutorial/install.rst

 Generate a new coweb application from scratch (option #2)
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$

-You can use the convenience scripts to deploy a fresh coweb application in your virtual environment.
+You can use the included convenience scripts to deploy a fresh coweb application in your virtual environment.

 .. note:: A fresh, from-scratch coweb application is already created for you when deploying a Python server above.
-Follow these for any additional fresh coweb applications you desire.
+Follow these instructions for any additional fresh coweb applications you wish to generate.

 #.
 If you installed the :py:mod:`coweb` package in a virtual environment, activate that environment.
 Otherwise, skip this step.